 This certificate program is designed to provide proficiency in oral and written French.
 The program offers opportunities to increase professional qualifications, prepare for travel, and become a more informed citizen in a bilingual nation.
 Ten levels of language courses, along with a range of advanced and specialized courses, are offered.
+For detailed certificate and program information, please visit www.ryerson.ca/ce/french.

 Completion of Introductory French I (CFRE 101) with a minimum grade of C+, or admission by placement assessment and interview is required.

 Undergraduate students wishing to pursue a continuing education certificate program should be aware of possible restrictions; please refer to Curriculum Advising for complete details.

-Students who have questions about the admission requirements and/or would like to know more about this certificate are invited to attend a program information session.
+Students who have questions about the admission requirements and/or would like to know more about this certificate are invited to attend a Program Open House.
 Please see Open House for dates, times, and location.